WhereSoftwareGoesToDie/retcon/docs/design/design.md

 4. Send the updated documents back to their corresponding data sources.

+This will be implemented in two functions:

+- `runRetcon` performs the full process; and itself uses:

+- `applyRetconChanges` which, given a set of changes, performs the process from steps 3.5 to 4 above.

+This division will allow a handler to, e.g., give human users to ability to cherry-pick changes which could not be applied automatically and push them through.

 Each step in this process can record useful information in logs and in operational database tables.
 These details include: